 The University has a duty of care to its researchers and a responsibility to safeguard the welfare of research participants.
 Risk management should be considered at the same time as planning a research project.
 A comprehensive risk assessment helps to identify and evaluate potential hazards associated with the research project.
 Students in consultation with their supervisors should put control measures in place to minimise the likelihood of an event occurring that will cause harm.
 A risk assessment must be completed for research taking place within and outside of the University, fieldwork and research conducted overseas, before the project commences.
 The risk assessment should be completed by the student in collaboration with the supervisor and authorised by the Head of the School or Head of Department.
 If students consider that human participants in their, or others,' research are subject to unreasonable risk or harm, they must report the concerns to their supervisor and, where necessary, to the appropriate regulatory authority.
 Similarly, concerns relating to the improper and/or unlicensed use or storage of human material or non-human animal or the improper use or storage of personal data, should also be reported.

-- Link to the Student Handbook page on Research for On Campus programmes - Link to the Research Integrity and Ethics Document page
+• Link to the Research Integrity and Ethics Document page